Phrenzi/slate/source/includes/_establishments.md

 ]
 ```

-This endpoint required user authenticate, and retrieves all establishments
+This endpoint authenticate by `app_token`, and retrieves all establishments

 ### HTTP Request